gbonilla18/segex/INSTALL.md

 To load tables plus data from backup:

+	# Restore from backup
 	gunzip -c segex.2012.05.07.sql.gz | mysql segex -u root -p

-Note that you can use the converse of this command to backup a database:
+Note that you can use the converse of this command to backup a database.
+In the example below, the `--routines` option is necessary because otherwise the `mysqldump` command will not back up stored MySQL procedures and functions.

+	# Create database backup
-	mysqldump --routines segex -u root -p | gzip -c > segex.2012.05.07.sql.gz
+	mysqldump --routines segex -u root -p | gzip -c > segex.`date "+%Y-%m-%d"`.sql.gz

-The `--routines` option is necessary because otherwise the `mysqldump` command will not back up stored MySQL procedures and functions.

 # 2. Mac OS X